HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/flint_stone.md

 # Trivia

-- The Flint Stone was designed by Hasanger, but the logo on it was designed by Katloo
+- The Flint Stone was designed by Hasanger, but the logo on it was designed by Katloo.
-- Before [v0.13.0](https://github.com/HasangerGames/suroi/releases/tag/v0.13.0), the Flint Stone didn't drop any loot
+- Before [v0.13.0](https://github.com/HasangerGames/suroi/releases/tag/v0.13.0), the Flint Stone didn't drop any loot.
-  - If the code was edited to make it destructible, it still wouldn't drop any loot
+  - If the code was edited to make it destructible, it still wouldn't drop any loot.
-- The name "Flint Stone" is a play on words that references the animated sitcom _The Flintstones_
+- The name "Flint Stone" is a play on words that references the animated sitcom _The Flintstones_.
-- As of [v0.14.0](https://github.com/HasangerGames/suroi/releases/tag/v0.14.0) the Flint Stone is the only obstacle the [Death Ray](/weapons/guns/deathray) does not penetrate through
+- As of [v0.14.0](https://github.com/HasangerGames/suroi/releases/tag/v0.14.0) the Flint Stone is the only obstacle the [Death Ray](/weapons/guns/deathray) does not penetrate through.

 # History

 - [v0.15.0](https://github.com/HasangerGames/suroi/releases/tag/v0.15.0)
-  - No longer drops healing items
+  - No longer drops healing items.
 - [v0.13.0](https://github.com/HasangerGames/suroi/releases/tag/v0.13.0)
-  - The Flint Stone now drops loot
+  - The Flint Stone now drops loot.
 - [v0.10.0](https://github.com/HasangerGames/suroi/releases/tag/v0.10.0)
-  - Added
+  - Added.